5 Best Bungee Jumping Near Chicago: Extreme Adventures 2026

 1. Six Flags Great America in Gurnee

-Six Flags Great America Park is a famous retreat for thrill-seekers in Gurnee, 45 minutes away from Chicago.
+Six Flags Great America Park is a popular destination for thrill-seekers in Gurnee, 45 minutes from Chicago.
 It’s a great place to visit in the United States.
 The Dare Devil ride is the most prominent adventure sport, and it involves a free fall of 125 feet from a metal tower.
 People taller than 54 inches can jump solo; those below 42 inches need a partner.

 Up to 3 people can jump off together.
 After a free fall of nearly 12.5 stories, the safety cable will swing you like a pendulum due to momentum.
 The drop speed is almost 65-70 mph.